raissams95/starter-hugo-academic/content/publication/index-6.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Biochimie*"
+publication: "*Comparative Biochemistry and Physiology Part D: Genomics and Proteomics*"
 publication_short: ""

-abstract: Loxosceles spiders are found in almost all countries of South America.
-In Peru, Loxosceles laeta species is the main responsible for the accidents caused by poisonous animals, being known as “killer spiders”, due to the large number of fatal accidents observed.
-Astacin-like metalloproteases, named LALPs (Loxosceles astacin-like metalloproteases) are highly expressed in Loxosceles spiders venom gland.
-These proteases may be involved in hemorrhage and venom spreading, being relevant to the envenoming proccess.
-Thus, the aim of this work was to analyze Peruvian L. laeta venom gland transcripts using bioinformatics tools, focusing on LALPs.
-A cDNA library from Peruvian L. laeta venom glands was constructed and sequenced by MiSeq (Illumina) sequencer.
-After assembly, the resulting sequences were annotated, seeking out for similarity with previously described LALPs.
-Nine possible LALPs isoforms from Peruvian L. laeta venom were identified and the results were validated by in silico and in vitro experiments.
-This study contributes to a better understanding of the molecular diversity of Loxosceles venom and provide insights about the action of LALPs.
+abstract: Accidents involving spiders from the genus Loxosceles cause medical emergencies in several countries of South America.
+The species Loxosceles laeta is ubiquitously present in Peru and is responsible for severe accidents in this country.
+To further characterize L. laeta venom components and to unveil possible variations in the Peruvian population, we provide an overview of the toxins-related transcripts present in the venom gland of Peruvian L. laeta.
+A dataset from a cDNA library previously sequenced by MiSeq sequencer (Illumina) was re-analyzed and the obtained data was compared with available sequences from Loxosceles toxins.
+Phospholipase-D represent the majority (69,28 %) of the transcripts related to venom toxins, followed by metalloproteases (20,72 %), sicaritoxins (6,03 %), serine-proteases (2,28 %), hyaluronidases (1,80 %) and Translationally Controlled Tumor Protein (TCTP) (0,56 %).
+New sequences of phospholipases D,sicaritoxins, hyaluronidase, TCTP and serine proteinases were described.
+Differences between the here-described toxin sequences and others, previously identified in venom glands from other spiders, were visualized upon sequence alignments.
+In addition, an in vitro hyaluronidase activity assay was also performed to complement comparisons between Peruvian and Brazilian L. laeta venom enzymatic activities, revealing a superior activity in the venom from Brazilian specimens.
+These new data provide a molecular basis that can help to explain the difference in toxicity among L. laeta venoms from different countries in South America.

 # Summary.
 An optional shortened abstract.